onflow/casestudies/NFT/flovatar case study.md

 * For blog and site traffic, we’ve been seeing a steady growth in organic search traffic of about 10% every month in new traffic.
 And we produce regular content on the blog, publish guest blog content, and new pages on the website that are continuing to grow that number.
 * We regularly have many attendees at events, and partner with Eternal, Pieland, Some.Place, CryptoPharoahs, and other Flow blockchain projects for giveaways, custom flobits, and other cross-promotion opportunities.

-## Core Collaborators in the Web3 Space
+## :handshake: Core Collaborators in the Web3 Space
 We have long list of partnerships both within the FLOW ecosystem and also outside of it.
 Here is a list of the main ones:
 * Pieland